Status

 The law applies to all online services where it is reasonable to expect they are “likely to be accessed by children under 18”.

-This affects most websites containing adult content accessible in California because one of the legal tests set out is whether the site is actually being routinely accessed by a significant number of children, rather than whether the site is designed for children.
+This affects most websites containing adult content accessible in California because one of the legal tests set out in the California Age-Appropriate Design Code is whether the site is actually being routinely accessed by a significant number of children rather than whether the site is designed for children.

 The requirements for all such adult sites under the Act are to determine the age of all users with a reasonable level of certainty.

-Furthermore, the new legislation mandates that sites must overhaul their privacy and safety standards based on the age verification requirement.
+Furthermore, the new legislation mandates that sites must overhaul their privacy and safety standards based on the California Age-Appropriate Design Code’s age verification requirements.

-Potentially impacted sites will need to complete a Data Protection Impact Assessment to document any risk of material detriment to children that arises from the data management practices of the business e.g. by exposing children to harmful, or potentially harmful, content, contacts or conduct.
+Potentially impacted sites will need to complete a Data Protection Impact Assessment to document any risk of material detriment to children that arises from the business’s data management practices, e.g., by exposing children to harmful or potentially harmful content, contacts, or conduct.
+This is in compliance with the California Age-Appropriate Design Code.

 Among other requirements, if the end user is a child the sites must limit use of personal information (including geolocation) for any reason other than that for which that personal information was originally collected.